How to Ignite Passion in Your Employees Without Burning Them Out

 Almost every business website or blog out there has at least one post about employee motivation.
-No doubt it’s an incredibly popular topic because every talented business leader realizes that motivated employees do more and better work than their unmotivated peers.
-However, all the talk about the importance of motivation doesn’t always lead to talk about how to ignite passion in your employees.
+No doubt it’s an incredibly popular topic because every intelligent business leader realizes that employees that self-motivate do better work than their peers that do not.
+However, all the talk about the importance of motivation doesn’t always segue into solutions on how to ignite passion in your employees.

 Know What Really Matters to Your Employees

 You can’t ignite someone’s passion without knowing the things that they’re passionate about in the first place.
 That means that before you can motivate your employees, you have to take time to get to know them.
 At any given time, you should be able to answer two basic questions about any of your employees: